DanilSko/smtb-yerevan/tei.md

 ### 2. Try running it

 You might get asked for Java version 11 or later.
-Just download and install the latest java JRE at [java.com](https://www.java.com/en/download/)
+Download and install the latest java [here](https://www.oracle.com/java/technologies/downloads/)

 ### 3. Get the TEI plugin for it